Aliases for EIF3B Gene

 GeneCards Summary for EIF3B Gene

 EIF3B (Eukaryotic Translation Initiation Factor 3 Subunit B) is a Protein Coding gene.
-Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
-GO annotations related to this gene include nucleic acid binding and nucleotide binding.
+Among its related pathways are Translation Factors and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.

 UniProtKB/Swiss-Prot for EIF3B Gene